gemmaellis16/memory_game/README.md

 #### * **Audio**

-The sounds were chosen to reflect the sounds of everyday toys.
-The card flipping sounds and "bing" on a correct match were added to give positive feedback on use of the game.
-The sound of applauding children played on completing the game was chosen because it appeals most to children.
+The sounds were chosen to reflect the sounds of farm animals or toys that most children are familiar with.
+The card flipping sounds and "bing" on a correct match were added to give positive feedback for the children and the sound of applause has been used on completing the game as it appeals to most users in order to let them know that they have completed the game.

 ### * **Wireframes**

+These are my wireframes that I initially made however I have edited my ideas during the coding process.

 * Desktop wireframe - [view]()